10 Most Dangerous High Schools in Los Angeles – A City’s Dark Secrets

 8. Belmont High School

 Belmont High School, west of downtown LA, has faced criticism for overcrowding, which contributes to disciplinary issues and clashes among students.
-These issues, combined with local crime rates, have placed Belmont on this list.

 9. Fairfax High School